LWC-Essentials/storybook/README.md

 - Components showcase
   Shows the components in action in a dedicated, simple UI (stories).
 - Components documentation
-  Provide the full components documentation, which can be generated out of the component source code and/or manually written.
+  Provide the full components documentation, which can be generated out of the components source code and/or manually written.
 - Composition
-  The application Storybook aggregates the components provided by the dependencies (libraries).
+  The application Storybook aggregates the components provided by its dependencies (the library).
 - Static deployment
   The resulting Storybook instance is deployed to a static server, typically on Github pages, so it becomes easily available.
-- Testing
 - Others
-  There are much more capabilities, like accessibility reporting, ...
+  There are much more capabilities, like testing, accessibility reporting, ...

 ## Demo project layout
-This project is a mono repo, powered by learna, which currently contains two packages:
+This project is a mono repo, powered by lerna, which currently contains two packages:

-- A reusable library of components, lwc-library
+- A reusable library of components, `lwc-library`
-- An application, lwc-app, consuming the library
+- An application, `lwc-app`, consuming the library

 The demo is based on Storybook version 6.0+ version which implements the composition mechanism, and thus allows the main app to render the stories coming from the library.

 ## Getting started

-The sample application is very basic, and not that exiting, but you can execute it with the following commands:
+The sample application is itself very basic, and not that exiting, but you can execute it with the following commands:

 ```sh
 yarn